 Learn the History of Computers for Kids

 If computers have improved so much these past few decades, imagine what the future holds!
-After learning about the history of computers, it’s now time for you to make your mark You can become the next Ada Lovelace or Steve Jobs!
-You can invent the next great revolution in computers.
-Register for kid-friendly computer programming courses on Create & Learn today!
+After learning about the history of computers, it’s now time for your child to make their mark.
+They can become the next Ada Lovelace or Steve Jobs!
+They can invent the next great revolution in computers.
+Get started with live online classes from Create & Learn, which was voted by parents as the Most Loved Virtual STEM Program.
+Enroll in a popular beginner coding free Scratch class, or learn how to create with circuits and Arduino, the foundation of robotics and smart devices in a live online Smart Devices class.
+Students even earn a certificate upon class completion!

 Written by Brandon Lim, a Create & Learn instructor and curriculum developer.
 Brandon also works full-time as a software engineer and holds a BS in Computer Science from Johns Hopkins University.
 Brandon has experience teaching coding to students of all ages from elementary school to college and is excited to share his deep knowledge and relentless passion for coding with the next generation of technology leaders.